cesanta/mongoose-os-docs/README.md

 # Mongoose OS documentation

-Mongoose OS is an firmware development framework for connected microcontrollers.
+Mongoose OS is a firmware development framework for microcontrollers.

-Mongoose OS is created for developers who work on firmare for commercial products, and care about things like manageability, security, reliability.
+Mongoose OS was created for developers who work on commercial connected products, and care about things like manageability, security, and reliability.
-80-90% of the commercial firmware is around infrastructure, which is the same for many products regardless what they do.
-Mongoose OS provides such infrastructure.
+80-90% of the commercial firmware is around infrastructure, which is the same for many products regardless of what they do.
+Mongoose OS provides that reliable, field-tested infrastructure.

 #### Quick Summary

-- Designed for commercial products, hence main focus is on features like cloud connectivity, built-in OTA, etc
+- Designed for commercial products
 - Reliable OTA
 - Support for major cloud services: AWS IoT, Microsoft Azure, Google IoT Core, IBM Watson, Samsung Artik